Mark Simpson gets some saucy shore leave in New York

 I’m trying to infect my native New Yorker friend Glenn Belverio, the artist formerly known as Glennda Orgasm, with my out-of-towner enthusiasm for that 1980 box-office bomb and show why it is my cultural compass for my first visit to New York since the Eighties.

-‘But,’ I protest, ‘Gene Kelly’s bell-bottomed thighs are historic.
-An exquisitely curvaceous, “cheeky” counterpoint to the rigid phallicism of the Forties Manhattan skyline…’ But Glenn has decided I’m now being ironic.
+“But,” I protest, “Gene Kelly’s bell-bottomed thighs are historic!
+An exquisitely curvaceous, ‘cheeky’ counterpoint to the rigid phallicism of the Forties Manhattan skyline…” Glenn has decided I’m now being ironic.

-Until that time New York – the City of cities — was synonymous with a crazy, edgy exuberance: otherwise known as ‘song and dance’ or just ‘life’.
-As ‘The Sound of the City’ the opening number in Nancy’s Village People meisterwork has it: ‘Listen to the sound of the city/Listen to the sound of my town…’.
+Until that time New York – the City of cities – was synonymous with a crazy, edgy exuberance: otherwise known as ‘song and dance’ or just ‘life’.
+As ‘The Sound of the City’ the opening number in Nancy’s Village People meisterwerk has it:

 Even this much was clear to me as a whiny sprog visiting New York in the early seventies with my suffering parents on holiday from my home town of (Old) York, England.
 The smell, the heat, the dirt, the noise, the steam escaping bafflingly from the street, the perpetual motion of six million driven souls and the giddy grandeur of the sky-scrapers.
 New York was literally a city where you couldn’t crick your neck enough trying to take it all in.
 Everywhere you looked, including heavenwards, there was human vanity.

-‘Well,’ I say, putting on my best talk show voice, ‘In our own way, Glenn, we all walk like puppets who’ve had two strings cut.’
+“Yes”, I say, putting on my best talk show voice, “but in our own way, Glenn, we all walk like puppets who’ve had two strings cut.”

 In another hustler bar, a grubby little shack perched on some disused dockfront, there turns out to be rather more hustlers than punters.
 Which is especially bad news on a Friday night when a working boy is hoping to pay off the subs he’s chalked up during the week.
 Four of them in their skimpy shorts and press-on goatees stand in a line on the small stage facing the oval bar in the centre, go-going in their decidedly un-clean-cut Latino way.
 Everyone recognises Bruce and they are clearly happy to see him; hardly surprising since he is probably single-handedly responsible for keeping this place open.

-One in particular, a short, bleached-blond number, exquisitely beautiful, hops off the stage and prowls towards us in that swishy-but-not-faggy cat-like — highly ‘musical’ — walk that Latino boys can do, something very alarming bouncing underneath his shorts, tenting them out.
+One in particular, a short, bleached-blond number, exquisitely beautiful, hops off the stage and prowls towards us in that swishy-but-not-quite-faggy cat-like – highly ‘musical’ – walk that Latino boys often do, something very alarming bouncing underneath his shorts, tenting them out.
 He smiles easily and convincingly as he allows us to pull his waistband out far enough to get a glimpse of his salami-sized penis, which is somewhat purplish as it is tied off at the base.
-‘Oh,’ exclaims Glenn nonchalantly, ‘that’s where one of my puppet strings got to.’

 Glenn, who is a little worse for wear now, is pointing at one of the hustlers on stage.
-‘HE’S NO LATINO!’ he shouts.
-‘HE’S JUST SOME MUSCLE MARY FROM CHELSEA WITH AN INSTANT TAN!’
-(Glenn is very proud of his own authentic Latino heritage.)
+“HE’S NO LATINO!” he shouts.
+“HE’S JUST SOME MUSCLE MARY FROM CHELSEA WITH AN INSTANT TAN!”

-On the way there Glenn bursts out laughing and points at Bruce #2 who is trotting ahead of us: ‘Well, I may walk like a vandalised puppet, but Bruce walks like she thinks she’s Jean Shrimpton in platforms on Carnaby street wearing a big floppy hat!!’
-(I make sure that I walk behind everyone else.)
+On the way there Glenn bursts out laughing and points at Bruce #2 who is trotting ahead of us: “Well, I may walk like a vandalised puppet, but Bruce walks like she thinks she’s Jean Shrimpton in platforms on Carnaby street wearing a big floppy hat!!“

 The second hustler bar isn’t quite so Latino.
 More Northern European and black, with just a smattering of Hispanic.
 As I’m talking to Bruce #2, one of the black dancers walks up to him and nonchalantly flops his penis in his pocket.
 Equally nonchalantly Bruce tips him ten bucks.